What Most Buyers Miss

 2. What can’t be changed

-Layout, lot, location within the neighborhood.
+Layout, lot, location within the neighbourhood.

 These drive long-term value more than finishes ever will.